 QUIC implements techniques learned from experience with TCP, SCTP and other transport protocols.
-Using UDP as the substrate, QUIC seeks to be compatible with legacy clients and middleboxes.
+QUIC uses UDP as substrate so as to not require changes to legacy client operating systems and middleboxes to be deployable.
 QUIC authenticates all of its headers and encrypts most of the data it exchanges, including its signaling.
 This allows the protocol to evolve without incurring a dependency on upgrades to middleboxes.
-This document describes the core QUIC protocol, including the conceptual design, wire format, and mechanisms of the QUIC protocol for connection establishment, stream multiplexing, stream and connection-level flow control, and data reliability.
+This document describes the core QUIC protocol, including the conceptual design, wire format, and mechanisms of the

+QUIC protocol for connection establishment, stream multiplexing, stream and connection-level flow control, and data reliability.